hristoast/sweetpotato/README.md

 ## Re-installation

+You might do this when you want to update your installed version of `sweetpotato`.

 With `sweetpotato` already installed, `make` installed, and `sudo` access:

  1. `cd` into your git-cloned or downloaded `sweetpotato` source directory